Autumn Vegetable and Seitan Stew

 10 mushrooms, sliced

-2 cups diced waxy potatoes (such as yukon gold)
+2 cups diced waxy potatoes (such as yukon gold)4 cups mushroom stock

 2 16 oz pkgs chicken style seitan, cut into bite sized pieces